 - proposed budget for the bridge funds.

 The Core Facilities Advocacy Committee [CFAC] is responsible for disbursing emergency and equipment funds for Core Facilities.
 Emergency funds can be used for assistance with salaries and service contracts, purchase of small equipment needs [~$5-25K] and methodology development.
 Equipment funds can be used for the purchase of instruments ranging from $30-100K and for cost-share amounts in conjunction with instrumentation grants.
-The CFAC collects emergency requests in April/May for the coming fiscal year, but requests will be considered throughout the year as funds allow.
-Equipment requests are opened in July, due in August and reviewed in September.
+The CFAC generally issues requests for funding applications (RFAs) twice a year.
+Emergency requests are considered throughout the year as funds allow.

 Please contact Kara Clissold (firstname.lastname@example.org) for more information